 R&D opportunities: What are the R&D opportunities for the CDR approach over the next decade with the objective that research investments in the near term should better inform societal decisions in the future about potential deployment or not of a CDR approach?
 How can CDR research programs be framed in terms of "responsible innovation," defined "taking care of the future through collective stewardship of science and innovation in the present" (Stilgoe et al., 2013)?
 Are there best practices for CDR research that include transparency and adequate monitoring for carbon accounting and environmental and social impacts, limiting any potential negative impacts of field research, and engagement of coastal communities and the public?
-Are there research opportunities for expanding knowledge by moving research have co-benefits of improving ocean science understanding?
+Are there research opportunities for expanding knowledge by moving research from modeling and laboratory scale to carefully constructed field experiments?
+Will CDR research have co-benefits of improving ocean science understanding?
 What are the possible funding mechanisms for CDR research?